sridevidasika/diztl/README.md

 # Diztil

-Diztil is a distributed file discovery and sharing platform.
+Diztil is a distributed peer-to-peer file discovery and sharing platform.